dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     and it's not clear that they're worth it.

 -   Change the static typing rules significantly in a number of ways.

+-   Remove type patterns.
+They aren't fully baked, are pretty complex, and don't seem critical right now.
+We can always add them as a later extension.

 ### 1.8